 The bottom switch toggles between high-speed and low-speed, allowing this ring modulator pedal to also act as a tremolo.

-Bitcrushing is a digital audio effect whereby the resolution (bit-depth) and/or bandwidth (sample rate) of the digital signal is reduced.
+Bitcrushing is a digital audio effect that reduces the digital signal's resolution (bit-depth) and/or bandwidth (sample rate).
 This reduction causes varying amounts of distortion in the signal due to the increase of quantization noise.

 Slight bitcrushing can produce a warm saturation-like distortion in the guitar tone.